-Field Name Semantics Value Type Length Time_Zone Identifies daylight savings time and offset from universal time (UTC).
-ASCII character string Daylight Savings Time: 0 = Standard Time 1 = Daylight Savings 1 byte The Daylight-Savings Time indicator MUST be set to a value of 1 if the network element is in a region that implements DST and then only during the daylight-saving-time period (usually the summer months).
-Since there may be areas in which the daylight-saving-time offset indicates a time-change other than 1 hour, the receiving system (e.g., RKS) needs to correctly calculate local time based on knowledge of the area(s) in which the subscriber and the network element reside.
-7 bytes The offset is reported from the network element (CMS/MGC/CMTS) point of view; not based on the subscriber point of view.
+Field Name Semantics Value Type Length Version_ID Identifies version of this structure.
+1 = IPCablecom 1.0 Unsigned integer 2 bytes BCID Unique identifier for a transaction within a network.
+See following section.
+Data Structure (See Table 35) 24 bytes Event_Message_Type Identifies the type of Event Message.
+Refer to Table 11 for a listing of Event message types.
+Unsigned integer 2 bytes Element_Type Identifies Type of Originating Element: 0 = Reserved 1 = CMS 2 = CMTS 3 = Media Gateway Controller Unsigned integer 2 bytes Element_ID Network wide unique identifier 5 digits (statically configured element number unique within an IPCablecom domain in the range of 0-99,999) Right justified, space padded ASCII Character String 8 bytes Time_Zone Identifies daylight savings time and offset from universal time (UTC).
+Daylight Savings Time: 0 = Standard Time 1 = Daylight Savings The Daylight-Savings Time indicator MUST be set to a value of 1 if the network element is in a region that implements DST and then only during the daylight-saving-time period (usually the summer months).
+Since there may be areas in which the daylight-saving-time offset indicates a time-change other than 1 hour, the receiving system (e.g. RKS) needs to correctly calculate local time based on knowledge of the area(s) in which the subscriber and the network element reside.
+ASCII character string 1 byte UTC offset: ± HHMMSS The offset is reported from the network element (CMS/MGC/CMTS) point of view; not based on the subscriber point of view.
 The UTC offset represents the time offset from universal time (formerly called Greenwich Mean Time, or GMT) when standard time is in effect and MUST NOT change on transition into or out of daylight-saving-time.
-For example: the Time_Zone field of a network element in Boston in December is "0-050000".
-The same network element in Boston in July is "1-050000".
+For example: The Time_Zone field of a network element in Boston in December is "0-050000".
+The same network element in Boston in July is "1-050000" 7 bytes

 Sequence_Number Each network element MUST assign a unique and monotonically increasing unsigned integer for each Event Message sent to a given RKS pair (primary/secondary).
-For the purpose of this standard, monotonically increasing is to be interpreted as increasing by 1.
+For the purpose of this specification, monotonically increasing is to be interpreted as increasing by 1.
 This is used by the RKS to determine if Event Message are missing from a given network element.
 Unsigned integer 4 bytes Event_time Event generation time and date.
 Millisecond granularity.
 This specifies the local time. i.e.after applying Time_Zone UTC offset and Daylight Savings Time adjustment to UTC time.
-ASCII character string 18 bytes Format: yyyymmddhhmmss.mmm Status Status indicators See Table 40 4 bytes Priority Indicates the importance to assign relative to other event messages.
-The processing of event message priority is defined as: -as long as there are higher priority messages within the system, lower priority messages SHOULD NOT be processed.
-Unsigned integer 1 byte -arrival of a higher priority message will not interrupt current lower priority message processing.
+Format: yyyymmddhhmmss.mmm ASCII character string 18 bytes Status Status indicators See Table 36 4 bytes Priority Indicates the importance to assign relative to other event messages.
+The processing of event message priority is defined as: as long as there are higher priority messages within the system, lower priority messages SHOULD NOT be processed. arrival of a higher priority message will not interrupt current lower priority message processing.
 Only after the completion of the message processing, the newly arrived higher message will be processed.
-For IPCablecom Release 1.5, values for this field will be service provider assigned.
+For IPCablecom Release 1.0, values for this field will be service provider assigned.
 255 = highest priority 0 = lowest priority 128 = default.
-Attribute_Count Indicates the number of attributes that follow (or are appended to) this header in the current Event Message.
-Unsigned integer 2 bytes
+Unsigned integer 1 byte Attribute_Count Indicates the number of attributes that follow (or are appended to) this header in the current Event Message.
+Unsigned integer 2 bytes Event_Object This field is not used in IPCablecom 1.0, and MUST be set to 0.
+Unsigned integer 1 byte